danielmunro/moosehead/README.md

   * `gamble.c` not referenced in Makefile -- can it be removed?
   * `sign.c` not referenced in Makefile -- can it be removed?
   * Move function declarations out of merc.h into respective .h files
+  * Replace local declarations with including the file header